Main Range National Park Brisbane | Southern Queensland Country

 • Goomburra is a special area for frogs; your cooperation is required to protect them—be frog friendly.

 • Use toilets if available.
-Away from toilets, ensure all human waste and toilet paper are properly buried (15cm deep) well away from tracks, camp sites, watercourses and drainage channels (100m).
+Away from toilets, ensure all human waste and toilet paper are properly buried at least 15cm deep, and at least 100m away from tracks, camp sites, watercourses and drainage channels.
 Carry out disposable nappies and sanitary products.

 • When bathing or washing cooking equipment or clothes, always wash at least 100m from streams and lakes.
 Waterways should be kept free of all pollutants including soap, detergents, shampoo, sunscreens and food scraps.